saumitraaditya/edgevpnio.github.io/_pages/install.md

 ```
 On Desktop Environments, you can install the deb package by double click.

-## Edit EdgeVPN Configuration File
+## Edit Configuration File
-After installation, but before starting EdgeVPN, configure your node by editing `/etc/opt/edgevpn/config.json` [by adding the XMPP credentials, setting the IP address, and applying other configurations as needed](/configbasics)
+After installation, but before starting, configure your node by editing `/etc/opt/edgevpn/config.json` [by adding the XMPP credentials, setting the IP address, and applying other configurations as needed](/configbasics)

-## Run EdgeVPN Service
+## Run Service
 ```shell
 sudo systemctl start edgevpn
 ```